Larry-444/ai_case_study/README.md

 ## Overview and Origin

-* Name of company - NVIDIA
+* Name of company - NVIDIA Inc.

 * When was the company incorporated?
 Founded on April 5, 1993